riptano/DSEDiagnosticApplication/README.md

 	If there are any compressed files under the OptCenter's diagnostic fold, the engine will automatically decompress these files.
 	The engine can also consume non-OpsCenter diagnostic files, please contact Richard Andersen on details

 This can be built using MS Visual Studio 2017 or Published.
+For MacOS and Linux build instructions see https://datastax.jira.com/wiki/spaces/CustomerOperations/pages/1005912168/Building+Health+Assessment+Console+Application.

 The solutions are:
      DSEDiagnosticApplication.sln – Which builds .Net Framework 4.x for Winx64 Platform
      DSEDiagnosticApplication.Core.sln – Which builds the .Net Core 2.x cross-platform version (MacOS, Linux, Win)